The modified boundary contact process: invariant measures and critical extinction: Convergence to invariant measure

+Since, after the first surviving trial, $N(t)$ is constant and $t-\tau_{N(t)}\to+\infty$, the right-hand side of~\eqref{eq_coupling_error} tends to zero.
+The convergence is uniform in $A$ and $B$, and the proposition follows \end{proof}

-The proof of Proposition~\ref{prop_fullmeasure} follows the approach of~\cite{CoxDurrettSchinazi91}, which relies on results from~\cite{ASS90}.
-However, in the non-attractive regime, the deterministic velocity of the right edge is not established.
-To address this, we modify the argument of~\cite{ASS90} by coupling the non-attractive process to an attractive one.
+The proof of Proposition~\ref{prop_fullmeasure} follows the approach of~\cite{ASS90}.
+Since the deterministic velocity of the right edge is not available for the non-attractive process used in Theorem~\ref{thm_measure}, we compare it with the classical contact process with parameter $\lambda_i$.